colinh7/fyp/README.md

-# Electric Vehicle Charging Crowd Sourcing Framework - See Documentation Folder for further details
+# Electric Vehicle Charging Crowd Sourcing Framework - See Report.docx for further details

 This project provides a prototype framework for an electric vehicle charge point rental system.
 Frontend: